 Located just 18 miles north of downtown Boise, Bogus Basin is a great ski area for anyone looking to drive up and down the mountain from Boise on one trip, or every weekend for the locals like us.
 We bought a family pass in the summer and used it well over 30 times this season already, since it’s only a 50-minute drive from our place!

-Bogus Basin is a great place for all levels of skiers and snowboarders.
+Bogus Basin is the popular Boise ski resort, or really ski area, and a great place for all levels of skiers and snowboarders.
 It has over 2,600 acres of terrain with an elevation of 5,800 feet and a large variety of easy to intermediate to advanced ski levels.
 Bogus Basin ski resort is known for its great snow quality, night skiing, mountain coaster, nordic skiing, backcountry skiing, and on site lodging options.

 The ski season here starts as early December and sometimes late November and goes until mid-April, depending on the snowfall.
 The ski slopes are less crowded on Mondays and Thursdays.